 Choose Yoco as your payment option if:

-- You prefer to own the card reader by paying a once-off fee (or weekly terms) instead of committing to a contract or renting the reader.
+- You prefer to own the card machine by paying a once-off fee instead of committing to a contract or renting the reader.

 - You would like to be able to accept payments both in-store and on the go.

-- You need additional features which will automatically track your sales and give you business insights.
+- You need additional features which will automatically track your sales, give you business insights and accept online payments.